Articles in this section

 Example 8

 Using the FormatDateTime() function in combination with a HostSystem binding, which is used for e.g. Salesforce, SharePoint or Document Creation Services 1.1.
-Depending on the type of date used in the external system (e.g. yyyy-MM-ddTHH:mm:ss or yyyyMMdd), the appropriate binding must be used.
+Depending on the type of date used in the external system (e.g. 'yyyy-MM-ddTHH:mm:ss' or 'yyyyMMdd', the appropriate binding must be used.

-Binding {{FormatDateTime(HostSystem.Date, "d MMMM yyyy", "nl-NL", "yyyyMMdd", "nl-NL")}}
+{{FormatDateTime(HostSystem.Date, "d MMMM yyyy", "nl-NL", "yyyyMMdd", "nl-NL")}}

 Input 20210308